sayanarijit/sqla-fancy-core/README.md

 ### Target audience

 Production.
-For folks who prefer query maker over ORM.
+For folks who prefer query maker over ORM, looking for a robust sync/async driver integration, wanting to keep code readable and secure.

 ### Comparison with other projects:

+**Peewee**: Not as flexible or mature as sqlalchemy core.
+Also, no official async support.

 **Piccolo**: Tight integration with drivers.
 Very opinionated.
 Not as flexible or mature as sqlalchemy core.